 Tips for working with stock photography

-Stock photography sometimes gets a bad reputation for being cheesy and cliched but for most people without the time, skills or equipment to make great images stock photography can be a really useful resource.
+Stock photography sometimes gets a bad reputation for being cheesy and cliched but for most people without the time, skills or equipment to make great images stock photography can be really useful.

 Stock photography can help to fill in the gaps where you’re missing image content and because the images are usually really good quality they can really help to lift the design of a website.